-For independent mills, that are only required to obtain RSPO Supply Chain Certification, Compliance with modules A and/or C of the Supply Chain Certification Standard will be required.
-All definition in Supply Chain Certification Standard applies.
+For independent mills that are only required to obtain RSPO Supply Chain Certification, compliance with modules A and/or C of the Supply Chain Certification Standard will be required.
+All definitions in the Supply Chain Certification Standard apply.

 As per RSPO Principles and Criteria, all requirements are classified as Critical Indicators.